Rettend/pinia-generic/docs/guide/generic-stores.md

 # Generic Stores

+In large projects, you might have a lot of stores that are very similar.
+With generic stores, you only need to define the common parts once, and then reuse them in other stores.

 ## Simple generic store

-Just like with the regular store, we need to define a type for the generic store.
+Just like when splitting stores, we need to define a type for the generic store.

-The only difference is that we can add arbitrary generic parameters to the type.
+The only difference is that we can add a generic parameter to our store's type.

 ```ts
 type BaseStore<T> = PiniaStore<